-Under cupboard lighting will work great with light strip off cuts.
+Under the cupboard, lighting will work great with light strip offcuts.
 By using some small cable and a normally open door switch you could have lights inside your kitchen cupboards.
-The LED Magnetic Switch is a little control device, which allows you to switch on or off your LED light strip with just opening, or closing of the cupboard door.
+The LED Magnetic Switch is a little control device, which allows you to switch on or off your LED light strip by just opening, or closing of the cupboard door.

-The LED magnetic door switch works by mounting a piece of magnet which will activate a proximity sensor.
+The LED magnetic door switch works by mounting a piece of a magnet which will activate a proximity sensor.
 This then sends power to your light strip.
-These can be retro fitted to any light strip on the market be it Hue, LIFX or a Chinese copy.
+These can be retrofitted to any light strip on the market be it Hue, LIFX, or a Chinese copy.

-Fortunately there are a few 4 channel WRGB amplifiers that can do the job.
-Such as the RGBW LED Signal Amplifier from Torchstar.
-It’s a Data Repeater for RGBW LED Strip Lights to help with longer runs to minimise voltage drop.
+Fortunately, there are a few 4-channel WRGB amplifiers that can do the job.
+Such as the RGBW LED Signal Amplifier from Ledenet.
+It’s a Data Repeater for RGBW LED Strip Lights to help with longer runs to minimize voltage drop.
 Rated at 12V-24V 288W

 - 4 channel output: for RGBW strip, maximum 6 Amps per channel and 24 Amps in total

-- PWM compatible: accept PWM signal, amplify RGBW signals using PWM technology.
+- PWM compatible: accept PWM signal, and amplify RGBW signals using PWM technology.

-At the end of the day I absolutely love the old and new Hue light strips from Philips.
+At the end of the day, I absolutely love the old and new Hue light strips from Philips.
 They both integrate well with our current Hue bridge.
-If you want to save some money you can still purchase the gen 1 hue strip light.
-But if you have a run of over 2m then your Philips Hue Light Strips Installation will go smother, if you get the newer gen 2 plus model.
-Both can be found in the links below.
+If you want to save some money you can still purchase the Gen 1 hue strip light.
+But if you have a run of over 2m then your Philips Hue Light Strips Installation will go smoother, if you get the newer gen 2 plus model.
+Both can be found on the links below.
 All the best for your painting with light projects, and welcome to the Hue family.